JUN 1 • SEP 1 • DEC 1 (2019)

 Quail Springs is located near the tiny town of Cuyama, CA in the Upper Cuyama Valley in Southern California.
 The elevation is approximately 3,600', and the land is high desert, piñon-juniper woodland.
 Tucker's Scrub Oak, Great Basin Sage, Yerba Santa, Rabbitbrush, Ephedra, and many other high desert species inhabit the valley floor.
 The ruggedly beautiful Los Padres National Forest surrounds Quail Springs on three sides.

-This donation supports us during the first 3-months' worth of providing nourishing food, instruction, field trips, and tools & materials; after the initial 3-month training period, your stay is considered work-trade.
+This donation supports us during the first 3-months' worth of providing nourishing food, occasional field trips, and tools & materials.
+After the initial 3-month training period, participants tend to feel more acclimated.
+The second half of your stay is then considered work-trade.

-We have priced this program to be as affordable as possible to a wide range of people.
-As we are a nonprofit organization, the amount reflects the actual cost of the program.
-If the cost stands in the way of your participating in the program, please click here to apply for work-trade and/or scholarship.
-We have limited scholarship funds and work-trade opportunities available and we will do our best to work with you!
-These funds and opportunities are awarded based on need, dedication, and readiness to use the skills learned from our program to benefit your community.
+We have priced this to be as affordable as possible to a wide range of people.
+As we are a nonprofit organization, the base amount reflects the actual cost to our organization.
+If you are able to donate more, it allows us to keep these kinds of experiences available to more people.
+If the cost stands in the way of your experience, please click here to apply for scholarship.
+We have limited scholarship funds available, and we will do our best to work with you!
+These funds and opportunities are awarded based on need, dedication, and readiness to use the skills learned from our site to benefit your community.

 We ask all visitors to adhere to our no drugs policy, and to smoke tobacco products only in the designated smoking areas as we are a high risk for wildfires.
-We understand that the use of marijuana is legal in many places, but we strive to maintain a marijuana free social setting.
-We understand that this means living at Quail Springs may not be a fit for everyone.
-We ask that there be no public drinking of alcohol during our children’s courses and minimal/discreet alcohol consumption during all other courses in order to support those who may be challenged by the presence of alcohol.
+We understand that the use of cannabis is legal in many places, but we strive to maintain a cannabis free social setting.
+We realize that this means living at Quail Springs may not be a fit for everyone.
+We also ask that there be no public drinking of alcohol during our children’s courses and minimal/discreet alcohol consumption during all other courses in order to support those who may be challenged by the presence of alcohol.

 Unfortunately, we cannot allow any new pets at this time.